The slick gray humps —

 Spring is not to be fully trusted

-because she hasn’t earned it this long winter.
+because she has not unlocked herself from this long winter.

 the curled edges of sidewalk ice